-The Board meets to discuss and decide on Company / business policy and strategy apartfrom other Board business.
+The Board meets to discuss and decide on Company / business policy and strategy apartfrom other board businesses.
 A tentative date of the Board and Committee Meetings iscirculated to the Directors in advance to facilitate them to plan their schedule and toensure meaningful participation in the meetings.
-However in case of a special and urgentbusiness need the Board's approval is taken by passing resolutions through circulation aspermitted by law which are confirmed in the subsequent Board meeting.
-Usually themeetings of the Board/ Committees are held in Mumbai.
+For any special and urgent businessneeds the Board's approval is taken by passing resolutions through circulation aspermitted by law which are recorded in the subsequent Board meeting.
+Usually the meetingsof the Board/ Committees are held in Mumbai.

 9. Directors Responsibility Statement